Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/4-armor.md

 Armor have five elements that are compatible with the character.

-Players can buy and sell equipment at the blacksmith.
+Players can buy and sell equipment at the Marketplace.

+## New mint Armor

-Armor upgrades will be calculated as follows:
+New Armor upgrades will be calculated as follows:

 • Common, 48.16% chance.